Tata Communications

-Tata Communications Limited (previously known as Videsh Sanchar Nigam Limited) is an Indian telecommunications company.
+Tata Communications Limited (formerly known as Videsh Sanchar Nigam Limited) is an Indian telecommunications company, headquartered in Mumbai, Maharashtra.
 It was a government-owned telecommunications service provider before being sold to the Tata Group in 2002 under the Third Vajpayee ministry government.

-The company provides network services and software-defined network platforms, such as Ethernet, SD-WAN, content delivery networks (CDNs), the internet, etc. It is listed on the Bombay Stock Exchange and the National Stock Exchange of India.
+The company provides network, cloud, cybersecurity, media, Internet of Things (IoT), collaboration and digital infrastructure services to enterprises and service providers worldwide.
+It is listed on the Bombay Stock Exchange and the National Stock Exchange of India.

+Tata Communications operates a Tier-1 IP network and a wholly owned subsea fibre-optic cable system spanning over 500,000 kilometres (310,000 miles).
+It provides services to enterprises across more than 190 countries and territories.